mashud2155/Jumli-Midterm-Project/README.md

 - Edit Task: Click on a task title to update its details.
 - Overdue Tasks: Tasks will automatically be marked as overdue if the due date has passed.

-## 📜 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more information.

----

-💡 *Contributions are welcome!
-Feel free to open issues and submit pull requests.*